If you are new to jPlayer, check out the Quick Start Guide.

 Note that the initial muted state is set through the constructor option: jPlayer({muted:false})

-The mute state can be changed through the option method: jPlayer({option}, "muted", Boolean).
+The mute state can be changed through the option method: jPlayer({option}, "muted", Boolean)

 Boolean : (Default: true) : The oposite of the muted state.